web-work-tools/indieweb/content/posts/indiewebsummit-2019.md

 [mJordan](https://indieweb.org/wiki/index.php?title=User:Mjordan.codes&action=edit&redlink=1) shares the story of changing her name from Michelle to Jordan, to get called for job interviews by downplaying her femininity.

+>I'd been Michelle since you know I was born that's the name my parents gave me it's worked pretty well but a couple years ago searching for a job forever and ever and ever and getting nothing no interviews barely getting email responses basically I was completely ignored
+>
+>in a minor fit of rage overnight
+I copied my website changed every reference to Michelle to use my middle name Jordan and put it up at a different domain took my resume stripped out everything that made it pretty because if it's pretty it's probably a girl and removed all of my leadership and volunteer it's with organizations like women who code
+>
+>started sending out that resume and within two weeks I had four interviews I ended up speaking at a local meetup and somebody heard me and thought I was kind

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-bBMK3Nu7fY?start=2926" frameborder="0" allow="accelerometer; autoplay=0&rel=0; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+>I created new domain name I had to change my Twitter got a new Twitter new github new Instagram all the things just to get a job and pet is such it just sucks like and changing my name to
+Jordan
+>
+>kind of felt like giving in to the system for a while it was like okay so I can't be me so I have to be a fake person but maybe it's not so bad
+>
+>it's hard to change things it's hard to make the community better if you can't become a part of the community the community won't let you in there's nothing you can do so if what I have to do is be Jordan for a little bit to get on the inside and make some changes I guess that's what I'm gonna do

 ## Own Your Mobile Experience